First you start with grapes...

 Once we had all the barrels unloaded and put in place in the wine

-cellar, our master wine maker Mike instructs Jeff on the placement of the
+cellar, our master wine maker Mike instructs Jeff on the placement

 yeasts in the barrels.
-We used four different kinds of yeast so that we
+We used four different kinds of yeast so that

 could learn which if these yeasts works best with the Syrah that we